MeilleursAgents/deps-report/README.md

 # deps-report

-Display a report of the outdated dependencies for a specified lockfile.
+Display a report of the outdated dependencies for a specified project.
 It can be run locally or as Github Action.
 If run as a Github action on PRs, it will comment on the PR to display the results.

 ## Supported dependencies formats

-- Pipenv (through the `Pipfile.lock` file)
+- Pipenv: use the path to your `Pipfile.lock` or `Pipfile`.
+Please note that both files need to be present side-by-side, but it should always be the case in a valid pipenv project.

 ## Usage

+deps-report doesn't need to be in the app environment.
+It works by parsing the lockfiles only.

 ### Locally